Do you know your perfect tankless water heater size?

 Large houses with many sinks, showers and other sources of hot water use may be too much for a single unit to handle.
 To calculate a single home’s flow rate and temperature rise, simply add up the combined flow rates for each site in the house and record the maximum temperature you want the system to reach.
 These two numbers will determine the size of the device.

-Electric tankless water heaters offer many more options than traditional systems, which is why homeowners do not need to place their entire house's water usage onto one device.
+Tankless electric water heaters offer many more options than traditional tank-type systems, which is why homeowners do not need to place their entire house’s water usage onto one device.
 For large houses, it might even be better to purchase several smaller units to ensure enough hot water for everybody.

 When people are running the shower, dishwasher and sinks at the same time, even the most advanced heater might not be able to keep up with the demand.
 However, installing a dedicated heater for your most frequently used shower or laundry machine establishes a direct line of hot water for that appliance any time.

-Gas or electric tankless water heaters offer flexibility and luxury to homeowners while still performing more efficiently than traditional heating systems.
+Tankless electric water heaters offer flexibility and luxury to homeowners while still performing more efficiently than traditional heating systems.
 Whether high utility bills or inconsistent water temperatures were the final straw, tankless heaters make uncomfortable, expensive homes the envy of the neighborhood.